JMRI/JMRI/scripts/HOWTO-distribution.md

         git commit -m"ArchitectureCheck update" archunit_store archunit_ignore_patterns.txt
 ```

-- Run "ant realclean alltest"; make sure they all pass (requires having only one screen on macOS); if problems, consult! (might also take the jvisualvm data mentioned below at this point)

 - Run "ant decoderpro"; check for no startup errors, help index present and working OK; if problems, consult!

 - This is a good place to check that the decoder XSLT transforms work